jbock-java/simple-component/README.md

 }
 ```

-In the following example, the method `setHeaterFactory` *could* be used to sneak in a mock `Heater` for testing purpose, if invoked before the component is created:
+In the next example, the method `setHeaterFactory` *could* be used to sneak in a mock `Heater` for testing purpose, if invoked early in the test, before the component is created:

 ```java
 public interface Heater {